Characterizing Pattern Matching and Its Limits on Compositional Task Structures: Formalizing Pattern Matching with Functional Equivalence

-Note that the notion of coverage is a stricter condition of the conventional definition of in-domain, which is obtained by random train/test split \citep{wang2024grokked} or taking combinations of observed internal computations \citep{dziri2024faith}.
-We also emphasize that coverage is a property of a dataset and is independent of model architectures and learning algorithms.
-Now, we formally phrase the \textbf{coverage principle}:
+Note that the notion of coverage is a stricter condition of the canonical definition of in-domain (ID), which is obtained by random train/test split \citep{wang2024grokked} or taking combinations of observed internal computations \citep{dziri2024faith}.
+In \cref{sec:results}, we demonstrate that learners may not necessarily generalize on data that are classified as ID in a canonical sense, but coverage can precisely explain when and why this occurs.
+We also emphasize that coverage is a property of a dataset and is independent of model architectures and learning algorithms, and we demonstrate that the predictions made by our framework are invariant across model architecture and scale in~\cref{subsec:res_powerlaw,subsec:nontree}.
+Finally, $k$-coverage can be algorithmically determined for any fixed-length discrete sequence tasks (\cref{alg:coverage_determination}), which we use for the analyses in the following sections.

-\begin{claim}[Coverage principle] Let a learner output \(\hat f\) that is \emph{consistent} with the training set~$D$.
-If generalization is derived solely from observed functional $k$-equivalences and $\vx\notin\Coverage_k(D)$, the value $\hat f(\vx)$ is unconstrained by $D$. \end{claim}

-This establishes a fundamental boundary: no learner can reliably generalize beyond the coverage as long as the only source of the generalization is functional equivalence.
-In \cref{subsec:res_k-analysis}, we show that Transformers indeed fail to generalize beyond coverage when our random mapping dataset construction isolates functional equivalence as the sole generalization source.
-However, deeper insights come from asking when generalization success occurs in practice.
-While theory suggests that deep learning methods implicitly favor simpler solutions \citep{mingard2019neural,dwivedi2023revisiting,vardi2023implicit}, which may involve leveraging functional equivalence, we still lack a systematic picture of how task structure, dataset, and model size interact to determine when such solutions emerge.
-We study this through experiments in \cref{sec:results}.
+\textbf{Now, we formally define pattern matching as a kind of generalization that is done by substituting functionally $k$-equivalent fragments of inputs, whose boundary is precisely the $k$-coverage defined above.} This formalization enables us to predict, before testing, which inputs will be reliably handled through pattern matching and which require additional mechanisms.
+In other words, we view pattern matching as possible only within $k$-coverage, and generalization outside the coverage requires generalization mechanisms other than pattern matching, which we discuss in~\cref{sec:conclusion,app:taxonomy}.
+In the following sections, we draw a systematic picture of how task structure, dataset, and model size interact to determine the success and failure of pattern matching through controlled setups, leading us to important and nontrivial insights.

-\section{Experimental setup}
+\section{Experimental Setup}